 Shedding is a normal process; you can’t prevent it from happening unless it’s in your dog’s DNA.
 Just to name a few examples of dogs that don’t shed are Poodles and Shih Tzus.
 And even so, they lose hair just like us humans do.

 The frequency and amount of shed hair depend on the breed.
-However, diet and health also play a role in shedding.
-Excessive hair loss usually means there is something not quite right.
+However, the individual dog’s diet and health can also play a role in shedding.
+Excessive hair loss usually means something not quite right.
 It’s actually an indicator of a lot of health problems.

-Excessive shedding could also be caused by poor diet and allergies.
+Excessive shedding could also be caused by allergies in some dogs.
 If your Great Dane is experiencing severe shedding during normal months, consult with your vet immediately.
 There’s usually a logical (and biological) explanation for it.